Last Updated: 2nd April 2023

 - 50% testosterone bound to other proteins (mainly albumin)

-Still confused with the difference between free vs total testosterone and how it works?
-You can refer to a detailed explanation here.
+If you need more details about free testosterone, total testosterone, and how it works, please refer to a detailed explanation here.

 - Total testosterone falls on average by 6% per year